istio/istio.io/content/docs/tasks/traffic-management/request-routing/index.md

 ---
 title: Configuring Request Routing
-description: This task shows you how to configure dynamic request routing based on weights and HTTP headers.
+description: This task shows you how to configure dynamic request routing to multiple versions of a microservice.
 weight: 10
 aliases:
     - /docs/tasks/request-routing.html